-Grammar and vocabulary are the dynamic duo of IELTS exam.
-Every component assesses your ability to write/speak grammatically correct sentences and to use contextual vocabulary.
-In the Writing Task 1, grammar and vocabulary play an important role.
+Grammar and vocabulary are the dynamic duos of IELTS academic writing tasks.
+Every component assesses your ability to write/ speak grammatically correct sentences and to use contextual vocabulary.
+In the writing task 1, grammar and vocabulary play an important role.
 Let us see how!

-As we have mentioned in numerous occasions, understanding the exam format and the marking criteria makes your preparation a lot easier and not to mention, organised.
+As suggested by many experts, understanding the exam format and the marking criteria makes your preparation a lot easier and not to mention, organised.

-Here you can see that grammar accounts for 25% of the marks in your writing test.
-Furthermore, your grammar is assessed on two things:
+Here you can see that grammar accounts for 25% of the marks in your IELTS writing task 1 topic.
+Furthermore, your grammar is assessed in two things:

 - Ability to write grammatically accurate sentences.

 - Ability to use a wide range of grammar structures.

 Examiners look for how many ‘error-free’ sentences you have written.
 Therefore, you need to make sure each sentence has no errors.
 Even a small mistake like an article in the wrong place or misplaced plural counts towards this.

 As a result, it is vital that you check your work after you finish writing.
 Always try to leave yourself two minutes in the end to proofread your work.
 Simple errors, which could be fixed with a quick check, select and report or modify, will really damage your marks in this area.